-African and African American Studies Graduate Certificate and BA Programs (6/1/2024)
+African and African American Studies Graduate Certificate and BA Programs

 The African and African American Studies Program is an area studies program within the J. William Fulbright College of Arts and Sciences.
-The program boasts faculty of over 18 disciplines contributing to its interdisciplinary curriculum.
+The program boasts a faculty of over 18 disciplines contributing to its interdisciplinary curriculum.
 University of Arkansas students can declare a combined major or a minor in African and African American studies.
 The AAST program supports its highest-achieving students with scholarships that can be used throughout their academic career at the University campus or toward a study abroad program.
-AAST program alums are accepted to graduate programs and professional schools across the nation, as well as securing employment with some of the most successful corporations in the country.
-In addition, the African and African American Studies Program continues to seek new and exciting ways to expand its academic offerings with the campus and the community.
+AAST program alums are accepted to graduate programs and professional schools across the nation and secure employment with some of the country's most successful corporations.
+In addition, the African and African American Studies Program continues to seek new and exciting ways to expand its academic offerings to the campus and the community.